-Centipede was introduced by seed from China in 1919.
-Medium in texture with a pale to medium green color, Centipede is slow growing but highly aggressive grass that can be depended upon to produce a good, dense, relatively weed-free turf at low maintenance levels.
-In spite of its aggressiveness, Centipede is easily controlled and usually requires edging only once a year around walks and flowerbeds.
+Centipede grass was introduced by seed from China in 1919.
+Medium in texture with a pale to medium green color, Centipede grass is a slow growing but highly aggressive grass that can be depended upon to produce a good, dense, relatively weed-free turf at low maintenance levels.
+In spite of its aggressiveness, Centipede grass is easily controlled and usually requires edging only once a year around walks and flowerbeds.

 - Easiest of all the grasses to cut

 - Reel or rotary mower, if sharp, does an easy and attractive cutting job

 - Does not look scalped when cutting is delayed too long and excessive growth removed

 - Greens up rapidly after a brief drought with irrigation or rainfall